curl/everything-curl/http/modify/headers.md

 # Customize headers

-In an HTTP request, after the initial request-line, there will typically follow a number of request headers.
+In an HTTP request, after the initial request-line, there typically follows a number of request headers.
 That is a set of `name: value` pairs that ends with a blank line that separates the headers from the following request body (that sometimes is empty).

-curl will by default and on its own account pass a few headers in requests, like for example `Host:`, `Accept:`, `User-Agent:` and a few others that may depend on what the user asks curl to do.
+curl passes on a few default headers by default on its own account in requests, like for example `Host:`, `Accept:`, `User-Agent:` and a few others that may depend on what the user asks curl to do.

-All headers set by curl itself can be overridden, replaced if you will, by the user.
-You just then tell curl's `-H` or `--header` the new header to use and it will then replace the internal one if the header field matches one of those headers, or it will add the specified header to the list of headers to send in the request.
+All headers set by curl itself can be replaced, by the user.
+You just then tell curl's `-H` or `--header` the new header to use and it then replaces the internal one if the header field matches one of those headers, or it adds the specified header to the list of headers to send in the request.

 To change the `Host:` header, do this: